AriFordsham/GHCWiki/building/getting-the-sources.md

 ## Git

+{{{!comment
+1.7.8 is the first release where submodule/.git is a file instead of directory.
+Might or might not be important when using git new-workdir below.
+}}}
-GHC uses Git for revision control (version 1.7.3.4 or newer recommended).
+GHC uses Git for revision control (version 1.7.8 or newer recommended).

 ### Cloning HEAD